HigherOrderCO/Bend2/docs/import-system.md

 - Every Bend source file is expected to live under `BendRoot/<path>.bend` or `BendRoot/<path>/_.bend`.
 - Parsing a file never loads dependencies automatically; all extra files are fetched lazily as dependencies are discovered during resolution.
 - Books produced by the resolver only contain definitions that were directly requested by user code (plus their dependencies).
 This keeps the global scope clean and prevents accidental name clashes.
+- Each file exposes exactly one public definition whose name matches the file’s final path segment; any other helper definitions in that file remain private and cannot be imported elsewhere.
 - If multiple modules define constructors with the same short name, the enum substitution map keeps both their fully qualified names, and the unqualified alias is dropped when ambiguous.

 ### Practical Notes